 This biscuit joint is a wood joint that uses a small disc to jig two pieces of wood together the disc goes into both pieces of wood and is generally made of compressed particle board though it can be made of anything.

-Generally, the biscuit is made up of particleboard or something similar kind of material, and if you do this when you added glue and it expands as it dries and created even more secure holds.
+Generally, the biscuit is made up of particleboard or something similar kind of material, and if you do this when you add glue it expands as it dries and creates even more secure holds.

-Another method for joining boards along the edges and it cut the slots and using beech wood wafers known as a biscuit for holding the boards in place.
+Another method for joining boards along the edges and it cutting the slots and using beech wood wafers known as a biscuit for holding the boards in place.

 This biscuit wood joint is a very useful modern woodworking joint, particularly to create table tops, relying on glue and the swelling of the biscuit for holding the boards in place.